bredelings/MCON/mcon.rst

 "nested"
 ~~~~~~~~
-If the value is ``true``, the file is treated as Nested MCON.
-Otherwise the file is treated as Non-Nested MCON.
+If the value is ``false``, the file is treated as Non-Nested MCON.
+Otherwise the file is treated as Nested MCON.

 "fields"
 ~~~~~~~~